• 1 x cup of Bleach

 Do Wash Vinyl Seats Regularly: After you come in from a long day on the water, be sure to wash your vinyl seats with dish soap and water.
 Use a cloth to carefully scrub and clean each seat to remove dirt, sweat, and debris and sunscreen

-Don’t Let Your Vinyl Seats Air Dry: After you’ve washed your boat seats, remember to always wipe them down until they are “completely” dry.
-Remember, when moisture is left on a surface that’s susceptible to high humidity, it creates the perfect breeding ground for mildew.
+Don’t Let Your Vinyl Seats Air Dry.
+After you’ve washed your boat seats, remember to always wipe them down until they are “completely” dry.
+Remember, when moisture is left on a surface that’s susceptible to high humidity, it creates the perfect breeding ground for mould.

 Have a particularly stubborn sunscreen stain on your seats?
 Read our tips to get rid of it!

-How to Remove Mildew Stains from Vinyl Boat Seats
+How to Remove Mould Stains from Vinyl Boat Seats

-Though removing mildew from your vinyl seats is challenging, it’s not impossible.
+Though removing mould from your vinyl seats is challenging, it’s not impossible.
 To help you clear off this harmful, unsightly fungus from your boat seats, try these simple do’s and don’ts:

-Don’t Treat Mildew with Bleach: Resist the urge to use a powerful chemical like bleach to remove mildew or mold from your boat seats.
+Don’t Treat vinyl mould with Bleach: Resist the urge to use a powerful chemical like bleach to remove mildew or mold from your boat seats.
 Will it kill the mold?
 Yes, but in doing so, it can also damage your seat cushions and make you have to replace them sooner!

-Do Invest in a Quality Mildew Remover: As with finding the best protective sealant for your boat’s upholstery, make sure you do your research to find the right mildew or mold remover, too.
-Make sure your product is (1) specially formulated for boat use—not home use—(2) is safe to apply to vinyl material and (3) doesn’t contain harmful chemicals like bleach.
+Do Invest in a Quality Mildew / Mould Remover: As with finding the best protective sealant for your boat’s upholstery, make sure you do your research to find the right mildew or mold remover, too.
+Make sure your product is (1) specially formulated for boat use—not home use—(2) is safe to apply to VINYL material and (3) doesn’t contain harmful chemicals like bleach.

-Don’t Expect Your Mildew Remover to Work Miracles: Removing mildew and mold from your vinyl seat cushions is difficult, which is why it requires regular maintenance.
+Don’t expect your mildew / mould remover to work miracles: Removing mildew and mold from your vinyl seat cushions is difficult, which is why it requires regular maintenance.
 After you’ve applied the mildew remover and treated your seats, be sure to practice cleaning and drying your seats regularly to avoid further exposure to mildew.

-Don’t allow the boat cover to rest on the vinyl seats particularity in the sun as it can discolour them badly.
+Don’t allow the boats cover to rest on the vinyl seats particularity in the sun as it can discolour them badly.
 Pool noodles work well here.

 When it’s time to head in for the winter, make sure that after you have properly cleaned (and dried) your boat’s interior and exterior surfaces and keep it ventilated.